carrlucy/HSL_OA/README.md

 ![UVA HSL logo](https://user-images.githubusercontent.com/61550284/121027476-fd048e00-c774-11eb-963c-320792136746.jpg)

 This is a project by [University of Virginia Claude Moore Health Sciences Library](https://guides.hsl.virginia.edu/home) staff members Lucy Carr Jones, Anson Parker, and Abbey Heflin to study the publication patterns of UVA Health authors.
-We are using open data from [Europe PMC](https://europepmc.org/RestfulWebService) and visualizing it with [Streamlit](https://streamlit.io/sharing).
+We are using open data from [Europe PMC](https://europepmc.org/RestfulWebService) and visualizing it with [Streamlit](https://streamlit.io/sharing), to create a [dashboard](https://guides.hsl.virginia.edu/open-data).

 More details about the process can be found [here](https://guides.hsl.virginia.edu/it-services-blog/zoombites/Open-publishing-and-citation-dashboard-with-EuropePMC-data-in-Python-and-) and [here](https://guides.hsl.virginia.edu/it-services-blog/zoombites/Exploratory-data-analysis-with-streamlit-sweetviz-and-pandas-profiling).